sqpl13/next-js-blog/README.md

-# Portfolio
+# Next JS Blog

-This repository contains my personal portfolio showcasing my projects and skills.
+A project dedicated to documenting my coding journey and sharing the knowledge I've acquired along the way.

 ## Tech Stack